isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 renewing a lease, an additional check must be performed to see whether the address being renewed is reserved for another client.
-Finally, when a host renews an address, the server must check whether there is a reservation for this host, so the existing (dynamically allocated) address should be revoked and the reserved one be used instead.
+Finally, when a host renews an address, the server must check whether there is a reservation for this host, which would mean the existing (dynamically allocated) address should be revoked and the reserved one be used instead.

 Some of those checks may be unnecessary in certain deployments, and not